swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 ## Proposed Solution

 We propose the introduction of a regular expression literal that supports [the PCRE syntax][PCRE], in addition to new standard library protocols `ExpressibleByRegexLiteral` and `RegexLiteralProtocol` that allow for the customization of how the regex literal is interpreted (similar to [string interpolation][stringinterpolation]).
-The compiler will parse the PCRE syntax within a regex literal, and synthesize calls to corresponding builder methods.
+The compiler will parse (potentially a superset of) PCRE syntax within a regex literal, and synthesize calls to corresponding builder methods.
 Types conforming to `ExpressibleByRegexLiteral` will be able to provide a builder type that opts into supporting various regex constructs through the use of normal function declarations and `@available`.

 _Note: This pitch concerns language syntax and compiler changes alone, it isn't stating what features the stdlib should support in the initial version or in future versions._

 ## Detailed Design

-A regular expression literal will be introduced using `/` delimiters, within which the compiler will parse [PCRE regex syntax][PCRE]:
+A regular expression literal will be introduced using `/` delimiters, within which the compiler will parse (potentially a superset of) [PCRE regex syntax][PCRE]:

 ```swift
 // Matches "<identifier> = <hexadecimal value>", extracting the identifier and hex number